ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-06-14-A3C_cont_thread_nStep.md

 An A3C (Asynchronous Advantage Actor Critic) algorithm implementation with Tensorflow.
 This is a multi-threaded continuous version.

-Environment from OpenAI's gym: Pendulum-v0 (Discrete)
+Environment from OpenAI's gym: Pendulum-v0 (Continuous)

 [Full code](https://github.com/ChuaCheowHuan/reinforcement_learning/blob/master/policy_gradient_based/A3C/A3C_cont_max.ipynb): A3C (continuous) multi-threaded version with N-step targets(use maximum terms possible)